GoFlexH2020/samples/rabbitmq/README.md

 ## Operation

+The sample assumes a TLS enabled RabbitMQ host.
 To run the client sample code:

-python client.py --host=HOST --port=PORT --user=USER --password=PASSWORD --subscribe='ResponseTOPIC' --publish='RequestTOPIC'
+python client.py --host=HOST --port=PORT --user=USER --password=PASSWORD --vhost=VHOST --cert=CERTFILE --subscribe='ResponseTOPIC' --publish='RequestTOPIC'

 The credentials for the host must be available prior to launch.